Suspir0n/100DaysCode/README.md

 ## Day Twenty

 On the 20th, I implemented one function for analize and know what is the bigger, using decoupling.

+## Day 21

+On the 21th, Today I was implementing a challenge about creating a bank queue, but I realized that I don't need to create a queue, because in python there are collections about it, so tomorrow I will redo this code.

+## Day 22

+On the 22th, Today I solved part of the problem with my program, now it's working very well, but the priority queue is still missing.

+## Day 23

+On the 23th, I implemented a function that returns me a color dictionary.

+## Day 24

+On the 24th, I made a little program to help a friend of mine about a little bit of Database, Php and html, in it you make an insertion in the bank.

+## Day 25

+On the 25th, today I implemented a function to access the command manual through the help () function in python.

+## Day 26

+On the 26th, Today I was studying how to make a preferred queue, since I only have one queue to use. __#UNSUCCESSFULLY__

+## Day 27

+On the 27th, Today I studied image processing, so I implemented a small program that turns images into stickers.

+## Day 28

+On the 28th, I'm very happy today, I implemented a program to optimize my time, with it I created my project patterns automatically, like folders that I always create or files, and I also created an .exe.

+## Day 29

+On the 29th, Today I refactored the code for the time optimization program I did yesterday.

+## Day 30

+On the 30th, Today I created a readme with all the information from my repo link optimization program: https://github.com/Suspir0n/Lazy

+## Day 31

+On the 31th, today I was solving a problem in the model documents that goes up to the versel, to download.
+Repo link: https://github.com/Suspir0n/Lazy